Leonard Fournette Player Prop Bets for NFL Week 7 | Tampa Bay vs. Chicago 10/24/2021

 Matchup vs. Chicago

-- Fournette's zero rushing yards in his only career matchup against the Bears are 66.5 fewer yards than his over/under in Sunday's game.
+- In his one career matchups, Fournette finished with zero rushing yards versus the Bears, 66.5 fewer than his over/under in Sunday's game.

 - Fournette did not have a touchdown run in that outing against the Bears.

-- The Bears have the NFL's 16th-ranked defense against the run, surrendering 112.2 yards per game.
+- Conceding 112.2 rushing yards per game, the Bears have the 16th-ranked run defense in the league.

-- The Buccaneers are up against the NFL's sixth-ranked defense when it comes to rushing TDs allowed (four this year).
+- The Bears have given up four rushing touchdowns, sixth in the NFL.

 Recent Performances

-- Against the Eagles last week, Fournette rushed 22 times for 81 yards and scored two touchdowns.
+- Last week against the Eagles, Fournette ran for 81 yards on 22 carries while scoring two touchdowns.

-- He chipped in with six receptions for 46 yards in the passing game.

-- Over his last three outings, Fournette has racked up 240 yards (80.0 per game) on 54 attempts with three touchdowns.
+- During his last three games, Fournette has taken 54 carries for 240 yards (80.0 per game) and three touchdowns.

 Fournette's Tampa Bay Teammates